-- A collaborative project entitled 'Eternal God, Eternal Life: Theological Explorations into the Concept of Immortality' funded by the Templeton Foundation as part of their larger Immortality Project led by John Martin Fischer from the University of California, Riverside.
+From 2014-2106 I was Principal Investigator on a collaborative project entitled 'Eternal God, Eternal Life: Theological Explorations into the Concept of Immortality' funded by the Templeton Foundation as part of their larger Immortality Project led by John Martin Fischer from the University of California, Riverside.
 We hosted a series of workshops and a final conference in Aberdeen on the theme during 2014/15 and have together authored a book on the theme (T&T Clark/Bloomsbury, 2016), details of which can be found here.

 I regularly teach, contribute to, and/or co-ordinate the following courses:

 - Introduction to Christian Theology (DR1547)

 - Theology and the Practice of Preaching (DR2564)

 - Classic Texts in Philosophy of Religion (PH305K/405K)

 - Christendom Divided: Luther, Calvin and the Council of Trent (DR351U)